-In the screenshot above we have blurred out my CrazyEgg unique site ID, because each one of you will see a different number listed there.
+In the screenshot above, we have blurred out my CrazyEgg unique site ID because each one of you will see a different number listed there.
 That is the number that you will need to enter in your GTM tag (step 4 in the screenshot above).

-Also, when you click Submit as instructed by CrazyEgg (step 7 in screenshot), GTM might ask you to add a name and description to the new version of your container.
+Also, when you click Submit as instructed by CrazyEgg (step 7 in the screenshot), GTM might ask you to add a name and description to the new version of your container.
 This is because GTM keeps track of all the changes and edits you make in your GTM container.
 You can add a relevant description and name, to basically explain that you created the CrazyEgg tag, or you can skip this.
 Finish by clicking Publish.

-6. In the new screen enter your profile URL and click again on Check my installation
+6. In the new screen, enter your profile URL and click again on Check my installation

 It takes a few seconds (probably up to a minute) for the tool to verify the installation.
-If you've done everything correctly it will display the message Installation successful and redirect you to the admin dashboard in CrazyEgg.
+If you've done everything correctly, it will display the message Installation successful and redirect you to the admin dashboard in CrazyEgg.

 How to set up heatmaps and recordings in CrazyEgg for your catalogs